Ray Conditioning: Trading Photo-consistency for Photo-realism in Multi-view Image Generation: Method

-Thanks to the simplicity of our ray conditioning method, we require minimal modifications to the backbone StyleGAN2 architecture: each convolution kernel just needs to accept extra ray embedding inputs.
+We require minimal modifications to the backbone StyleGAN2 architecture: each convolution kernel just needs to accept extra ray embedding inputs.
 Hence the induced computational overhead is almost negligible.
 Moreover, we can start from a pretrained StyleGAN2 model, and finetune it to make it amenable to explicit viewpoint control.
 Unlike prior works that prioritize photo-consistency over photo-realism, our method maintains the high image generation fidelity of StyleGAN2, as shown in Figure~\ref{fig:yaw}.